 Beethoven: String Quartets (Végh), 6th Symphony (Klemperer, Furtwängler 44), 7th Symphony (Kleiber, Furtwängler 43), 9th Symphony (Furtwängler 44), 5th Piano Concerto (Kovacevich & Davis), Violin Concerto in D (Perlman), Sonatas (Kovacevich for the passionate pieces, Barenboim for the delicate ones)

 Wagner: The Ring (Furtwängler), Das Rheingold (Keilberth), Tristan und Isolde (Barenboim)

 Chopin: Piano Sonata No. 2 (Rachmaninoff), Nocturnes (Moravec), Preludes (Argerich), Etudes (Magaloff)

 Mozart: 40th Symphony (Böhm), 20th Piano Concerto (Brendel), Requiem (Karajan), Piano Sonata in A Minor (Lipetti), Clarinet, Flute & Bassoon Concerto (Böhm)

 Vivaldi: Magnificat & Gloria (Muti), Cello Concerto in E minor (Fournier), The Four Seasons (Perlman), Concerti Con Molti Strumenti (Biondi)

-This post is in honour of mine and my wife’s ritual of listening to a classical symphony (concerto, quartet, mass, etc — no opera though, can’t stand it) on a Thursday evening.
+This post is in honour of my ritual of listening to a classical symphony (concerto, quartet, mass, etc — no opera though, can’t stand it) on a Thursday evening.
 Bloody good.
 ‘Meditative loveliness’.

 If you’re thinking ‘sigh, no authentic period-piece recordings here’ — fair enough, but I rate very few of them (not because they’re ‘historically informed’ but because they’re without depth), and if you’re thinking ‘where’s Stravinsky and Górecki?’ — I’m only including here pre-20th century artists, and if you’re thinking ‘where’s Brahms and Mahler?’ — I find them cold, conceited and very, very boring, and if you’re thinking ‘sigh, another list of white men’ see here.